muogo/dapurua/README.md

-# 🏡 Real Estate Agency Landing Page
+# 🏡 Haven: Real Estate Agency

 A clean and minimalistic static landing page for a real estate agency, developed using only **HTML** and **CSS**.